 If you're not eligible to opt-in or automatically receive Standard cover, you can apply for cover at any time.
 Applications are subject to acceptance by the insurer and evidence of health may be required.
 Simply complete and return the Change of insurance cover form.
-This form is available at portal.australianretirementtrust.com.au/ mackaysugarwages
+This form is available at art.com.au/dxctechnology